mtkluc/Project1/README.md

 - Avoid travelling in July and May as weather patterns are unpredictable.
 - January and March are the busiest travel months, avoid if you don't like the crowds.
 - Flghts are cheapest at the start of December!
+- When flying to the USA - Fiji Airways was cheapest!
+(At least if you're from Sydney)